Prime Minister’s Scholarships for Latin America

 1.Individuals on exchange, internship or other independent programmes

-- Tuition fees of Latin American institutions only – not NZ institution fees
+- Tuition fees of Latin American institutions (not NZ fees)

 2. Individuals on group programmes

-- Tertiary Education Organisations and approved organisations may apply to the PMSLA to fund a group (3+) to travel together to Latin America on a specified programme that meets PMSLA goals
+- New Zealand Tertiary providers/institutions may apply to the PMSLA to fund a group (3+) to travel together to Latin America on a specified programme that meets PMSLA goals

 - Group programmes are applied for separately under the PMSLA, and have their own application and reporting requirements.
-Individuals on a group programme must meet specified criteria
+Funding for individuals on group programmes is as above.

 Preference is currently for applicants undertaking appropriate programmes in Colombia and Brazil.
 Other Latin American countries such as Mexico, Chile, Argentina and Peru are also included.
-Individuals or groups may check with ENZ if preferred destination institution is not listed as having a formal relationship with a New Zealand institution.
-It may still meet requirements.
+The destination institution should have a formal relationship with a New Zealand institution.

 You can find out more about institutions in Latin America, and where they are ranked in the Times Higher Education World University Rankings, by visiting their website.
 You can also view the full list here.